Clearanail Clinical Trial Feedback

 penetration and topical terbinafine solution using the Clearanail® device

-Dr Ivan Bristow, Faculty of Health Sciences, University of Southampton Michelle Score, Private Practitioner, Lymington, Hampshire
+Dr. Ivan Bristow, Faculty of Health Sciences, University of Southampton and Michelle Score, Private Practitioner, Lymington, Hampshire.

-Onychomycosis continues to be a common and intractable problem, often responding poorly to drug treatment.
-Toenails are most frequently affected by the infection – particularly the hallux.
-Studies suggest its prevalence to be around 29% across Europe, showing an increase in prevalence with age and in countries with longer winters.
+Onychomycosis continues to be a common and troublesome problem, often responding poorly to drug treatment.
+Toenails are most frequently affected by the infection – particularly the hallux (big toe).
 The causative agents are typically the dermatophyte species of fungi which spread from plantar skin over many months to invade the nails through a distal and lateral sub-ungual route producing the characteristic discolouration of the nail plate.
 Over many months, complete invasion of the nail may lead total dystrophy.
-Onychomycosis is often trivialised as a cosmetic condition but studies have confirmed its effect on the patient’s wellbeing and quality of life.
+Fungal toenail infections are often trivialised as a cosmetic condition, but studies have confirmed its effect on the patient’s wellbeing and quality of life.
 Moreover, the presence of fungus on the foot is a risk factor for the development of lower limb cellulitis – a particular risk for patients with peripheral vascular disease and diabetes who have an increased propensity for the disease.

-Patients with laboratory and clinically confirmed onychomycosis who elected for topical therapy were offered the additional treatment with the Clearanail® device.
+Patients with laboratory and clinically confirmed Onychomycosis who elected for topical therapy were offered the additional treatment with Clearanail.
 Nails were treated pre-operatively with chlorhexidine spray and then multiple holes were drilled through the nail plate into the infected areas of the nail plate, a few millimetres apart, with some overlapping the diseased area onto uninfected areas of the nail.
 The number of holes required being proportional to the amount of nail infected.

 Patients were then instructed to use a 1% terbinafine spray (Lamisil® AT 1% Spray [Novartis UK Ltd]) on the drilled nail and to leave it on for a few minutes to allow the solution to drain through the holes.
 Patients were asked to continue this once daily and were reviewed on a regular basis to assess progress.
 Photographs were taken at week 1 and subsequently at review for visual comparison.